carlsmith/coffeeshop/scripts/main.coffee.md

     window.edit = editor.edit

-This function is used internally to decide whether a string is a URL or storage key.
+This function is used internally to decide whether a string is a URL or not.

     remote = (path) -> "/" in path